RoboPARA: Dual-Arm Robot Planning with Parallel Allocation and Recomposition Across Tasks: Experiments

 To provide a comprehensive assessment of the performance, efficiency, and correctness of dual-arm robotic planning, we introduce the following quantitative evaluation criteria:

 1) \textbf{TEI} (\textbf{T}ask \textbf{E}fficiency \textbf{I}ndex)

-\begin{itemize} \item $\mathcal{T}$: the set of all scheduled steps (across all packages in the test group) \item $\mathcal{S} \subseteq \mathcal{T}$: the subset of successfully completed steps \item $T$: total task completion time (in seconds) \end{itemize} TEI measures the step-level execution efficiency by combining success rate and speed.
+\begin{itemize} \item $\mathcal{T}$: the set of all scheduled steps (across all packages in the test group) \item $\mathcal{S} \subseteq \mathcal{T}$: the subset of successfully completed steps \item $T$: total task completion time (including planning time, in seconds) \end{itemize} TEI measures the step-level execution efficiency by combining success rate and speed.
 Higher TEI indicates more steps completed in less time.

 2) \textbf{TFR} (\textbf{T}ask \textbf{F}ailure \textbf{R}ate)

 TFR quantifies the proportion of steps that failed during execution, reflecting system robustness.
 Lower TFR indicates higher reliability and task success.